we Affirm and promote these 7 Principles of Unitarian Universalism

 The chalice is the symbol of our living tradition.
 We kindle a flaming chalice at the beginning of most gatherings and worship services to remind us of the warmth of community, and the fire of commitment.

 Hans Deutsch, an Austrian artist, first brought together the chalice and the flame as a Unitarian symbol during his work with the Unitarian Service Committee during World War II.
-Deutsch's drawing of a flaming chalice was made into a seal for papers and a badge for agents helping people escape Nazi persecution.
-To Deutsch, the image represented sacrifice and love, in our ongoing work for justice and compassion.
+Deutsch's drawing of a flaming chalice was made into a seal, which agents used to help people escape Nazi persecution.
+To Deutsch, the image represented sacrifice and love in our ongoing work for justice and compassion.

 A child dedication is a special ritual we offer as a celebration of all children in our congregation.
 A child dedication gives parents an opportunity to share their hopes and dreams for their children, and the congregation an opportunity to re-dedicate themselves to the spiritual nurture of each child.